Log in to Puhti

 allas-conf

-1. The first command csc-projects lists your projects.
-The second command module load allas loads the Allas tools in your use.
-The third command allas-conf sets up the connection to Allas: it will ask for your CSC password, and then you need to select which project you want to use (by typing the number of the project, for example 2).
-If you don’t see a project here, please return to CSC account and project tutorial and see that you have a project with access to Allas service.
-Please note, that it can take up to 1h after accepting the terms of use before the service is in use.
+• If you don’t see a project here, please return to CSC account and project tutorial and ensure that you have a project with access to Allas service.
+Please note that it can take up to an hour after accepting the terms of use before the service is in use.

 Remote graphics

-πŸ’¬ Remote graphics may not work by default.
+💬 Remote graphics may not work by default.
 Try the Puhti web interface for running graphical applications.
-Another option is to enable X11-tunneling as follows.

 1. Add X11-tunneling to your SSH connection by adding -X or -Y to your ssh command like this (replace cscusername with your CSC username):